danalenvargas/machine-learning-exercises/README.md

 # Exercises for Coursera's Machine Learning Course

-These are my solutions for the exercises in [Coursera's Machine Learning Course][1], taught by Andrew Ng from Stanford University
+These are my solutions to the exercises from [Coursera's Machine Learning Course][1], taught by Andrew Ng from Stanford University

 -------------------------------
 #### Topics: